codatio/codat-docs/docs/integrations/accounting/sage-intacct/accounting-sage-intacct-setup.md

 If you would like to enable our integration with Sage Intacct, please contact your Solutions Engineer to gain access to partner credentials for your instance and to discuss the process of [becoming a Sage Intacct partner](https://marketplace.intacct.com/BecomeAPartner).

-:::Note Entity Level access required
+:::note Entity Level access required

 _Entity Level access_ must be enabled in Sage Intacct before a company can connect to the integration.
 :::